LeslieLeung/glean/README.md

 **[English](./README.md)** | **[中文](./README.zh-CN.md)**

+> [!IMPORTANT]
+> Join our [Discord](https://discord.gg/KMKC4sRVSJ) to stay updated on the latest developments and get support.
+>
+> This project is still in development and is not ready for production use.

 A self-hosted RSS reader and personal knowledge management tool.

 > **Glean** (拾灵) helps information-heavy consumers efficiently manage their reading through intelligent RSS aggregation.